Climate change in South Africa: Agriculture

 The main challenge that faces any nation because of climate change is its direct effect on food security.
 In this sense, Africa is listed as the most vulnerable continent to climate changes.
 In Ethiopia for example, food production faces a lot of challenges because of climate change.
 It is noted that there is an increase in the annual production losses to climate changes from year to year.

 Agriculture is expected to be negatively impacted by droughts, reduced rainfall, pests, and other changes in the environment due to climate change.
 Higher temperatures in South Africa and less rainfall will result in limited water resources and changing soil moisture, leading to decreased cropland productivity.

 Some predictions show surface water supply could decrease by 60% by the year 2070 in parts of the Western Cape.
 To reverse the damage caused by land mismanagement, the government has supported a scheme which promotes sustainable development and the use of natural resources.

 Maize production, which contributes to a 36% majority of the gross value of South Africa's field crops, has also experienced negative effects due to climate change.
-The estimated value of the loss, which takes into consideration scenarios with and without the carbon dioxide fertilization effect, ranges between tens and hundreds of millions of rands.
+The estimated value of the loss, which takes into consideration scenarios with and without the carbon dioxide fertilization effect, ranges between tens and hundreds of millions of rand.